marnelfr/udemy.react/README.md

   })
 }

 function EventsPage() {
   const { events } = useLoaderData() // we get here the object gave to defer() in eventLoader()

-  // We must wrap Await by Suspense in order to show something while loading our data return <Suspense fallback={<p>Loading...</p>}>
+  // We must wrap Await by Suspense
+  // Supsense here, is used to show a fallback while the data needed is been loading return <Suspense fallback={<p>Loading...</p>}>
-    {/*Await receive a defer value as resolver and a function with loaded data as children*/}
+    {/*Await receive one of our defered values as resolver, will wait to the data to be there and then call the function it receives as children with the loaded data*/}
     <Await resolve={events}>
       { loadedEvents => <EventsList events={loadedEvents} /> }
     </Await>